michalmonday/xohw23-121/docs/setup_guide.md

 Since February 2023, the PYNQ wrapper uses a custom extension board (connected to XADC port) to collect up to 16 analog inputs and read them in RISC-V programs.
 The extension board is not required to run the PYNQ wrapper, lack of it will not result in any errors.
 To build the extension board see the list part and the wiring diagram from [sensors_extension.md](sensors_extension.md) file.

-Please note that this project is constantly under development, so files and documentation may not be fully updated at all times.
-If you are planning to follow this guide, please contact me and I will update it with the most recent files (email: mb19424@essex.ac.uk, discord:michalmonday#3687).

 # Prerequisites
 * PYNQ board (e.g. ZC706) with at least 100k logic cells in programmable logic (e.g. Ultra96-V2 is not suitable)
 * SD card to hold PYNQ image